 Checking out if a top of the line wine from Bodega Trivento still lives up to its name.
-We review the Trivento Golden Reserve Malbec.
+We review the latest vintage of the Trivento Golden Reserve Malbec.

-100% Malbec from Lujan de Cuyo, Mendoza, Argentina.
-The wine is aged mostly in oak barrels (20% new) for 12 months and contains about 8% Malbec from the 2021 vintage.
+100% Malbec from Vistalba, Las Compuertas, Agrelo y Perdriel, and Luján de Cuyo in Mendoza, Argentina.
+The wine is aged mostly in oak barrels for 12 months.
 It is also vegan friendly.

 From the bottle: